-- The transportation department maintains health concern files separately from those maintained at each school.
+- 1. The transportation department maintains health concern files separately from those maintained at each school.
 When a student is added to a bus route, a transportation health concern form is mailed home to the parent(s)/guardian(s).
 It is the parent(s)/guardian(s) responsibility to communicate health concerns such as a life-threatening allergy directly to the transportation department by returning the completed form (see Transportation Section). - 2.
 Have functioning emergency communication devices (e.g., cell phones, two-way radios, etc.) on each bus. - 3.
+Implement procedures listed on the students' Health Care Plan that pertains to the time the student is located. - 4.
 Maintain and reinforce policy of no food eating on the bus except for those medically documented needs, i.e., diabetics.
-In cases of medically documented needs, those students must bring allergen safe foods for eating on the bus. - 4.
-Students with life-threatening allergies should sit in the identifiable food allergen controlled zone, immediately behind and to the right side of the bus driver when transporting to/from school & ensure that an Epi-pen is accessible and in good working condition before departing school grounds. - 5.
-Bus drivers will not hand out food treats even on special occasions. - 6.
-Provide all students using district transportation with the transportation health concerns form and maintain a list of students with identified health concerns including anaphylactic risk. - 7.
+In cases of medically documented needs, those students must bring allergen safe foods for eating on the bus. - 5.
+Students with life-threatening allergies should sit in the identifiable food allergen controlled zone, immediately behind and to the right side of the bus driver when transporting to/from school. - 6.
+Bus drivers will not hand out food treats even on special occasions. - 7.
+Provide all students using district transportation with the transportation health concerns form and maintain a list of students with identified health concerns including anaphylactic risk. - 8.
 Participate in training for students with life-threatening allergies including demonstration of how to use the Epinephrine.